A deep learning framework for jointly solving transient Fokker-Planck equations with arbitrary parameters and initial distributions: Numerical experiments

 \section{Numerical experiments}

 This section serves two purposes.
 First, we investigate a GMD autoencoder without the influence of a specific stochastic system.
 Subsequently, we deploy the full TPAPS framework on three paradigmatic stochastic systems to learn their complete dynamical portrait, encompassing both transient and stationary behaviors under varying initial conditions and system parameters.
+The proposed TPAPS $q$ is compared with MCS $p$ by using the Euler-Maruyama method, which is detailed in Appendix~\ref{sec:euler_maruyama}.
+The L1 error